17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 3. Comparing the first six months of 2022 and 2023, spam calls declined by 21%, while spam texts increased by 18%

 4. There’s no shame in getting caught up in a spam attempt.
-In 2022, almost 20% of Americans fell victim to a mobile phone scam, and less than 35% of people realize that they’re a target of a scam texting attack
+As of 2024, 21% of Americans reported losing money to text message scams, and many people never realize that they’re a target of a scam texting attack

 5. It’s impossible to get a break from spam texts.
 In fact, in 2021, January and February were the only months with fewer than 6 billion spam messages sent.